Recruitment in other states

 In addition to our out-of-state recruitments we invite qualified applicants to travel to Portland to take part in a local recruitment.
 Generally, candidates will need to travel to Portland twice during the hiring process.

-The first trip will include initial testing (written, physical abilities, and oral interview).
+The first trip will include initial testing (oral interview, CPI & PHQ, and physical abilities).
 Several months later, after receiving a Conditional Offer of Hire, applicants will return to take the Psychological and Medical Exams (Phases 5 and 6).

 We have a travel assistance and moving expense reimbursement program available for qualifying candidates who live more than 100 miles away from Portland.

 Initial testing and interview schedule: